void

 leitha.jpg

-Cisleithanien to the left, Transleithanien to the right.
+Cisleithania to the left, Transleithania to the right.
 2010.

-Leitha is part of the story as the larger part of the plot in Part Two takes part in Királyhida and Bruck, towns situated on opposite banks of the river.
+Leitha is part of the story as the greater part of the plot in Part Two takes place in Királyhida and Bruck, towns situated on opposite banks of the river.

 Background

-The otherwise insignificant river gave in the times of Austria-Hungary rise to the expressions Cisleithanien and Transleithanien, a fact that Hašek explains in the novel.
-Seen from Vienna, Cisleithanien was the land this side of the Leitha, while Transleithanien was the land beyond.
-In daily speech the terms were synonymous with the Austrian and Hungarian parts of the monarchy respectively.
+The otherwise insignificant river gave rise, in the times of Austria-Hungary, to the expressions Cisleithania and Transleithania, a fact that Hašek explains in The Good Soldier Švejk.
+Seen from Vienna, Cisleithania was the land on this side of the Leitha, while Transleithania was the land beyond it.
+In everyday speech, the terms were synonymous with the Austrian and Hungarian parts of the monarchy, respectively.

 Quote(s) from the novel